aherbert/gdsc-smlm/docs/model_plugins.rst

        Set to the same as the ``Match distance`` to ignore the ramped scoring function.

    * - Signal factor
      - Define the limit for the difference between the fitted signal and the actual signal for a match.
-A value of (N-1) indicates the fit is allowed to be N-fold different, i.e. use 2 for a 3-fold difference.
+A value of :math:`N` indicates the fit is allowed to be :math:`2^N`-fold different, i.e. use 2 for a 4-fold difference.

        Set to zero to ignore.